gouravkhator/eester/README.md

 - [x] Email verification via OTP over email
 - [x] Error management along with HTTP status codes.
+- [ ] Replace req.app.set for user specific settings like otp set by server for this user, or other things.
+Check out [this Ebooks-go-app repo](https://github.com/gouravkhator/Ebooks-go-app) for reference.
 - [ ] JWT tokens instead of session id for authentication, and use one server for auth and another for the api, to provide scalability.
 - [ ] Create a link and send that link for verification, instead of the manual otp, and have a timer for the expiration of that link..
 - [ ] reCaptcha checking while logging in